 Pop Love Song Lyrics Prompts for Vivid Choruses

-The two failure modes of AI-generated pop love lyrics: the chorus reads like another verse with no payoff, and every line is some variant of “I love you / I miss you / I can’t live without you.”
-Both can be designed out of the prompt.
-Eight copy-ready prompt templates below, each forcing the model to produce vivid, image-rich, non-cliché lyrics.
+AI-generated pop love lyrics fail in two predictable ways: the chorus reads like another verse with no payoff, and every line is a variant of “I love you / I miss you / I can’t live without you.”
+Both are fixable in the prompt itself.
+Below are eight copy-ready templates, plus a model pick and the exact bracket formatting that survives a paste into Suno v5.5.

 The structure pop love songs actually use